 We’ve covered just a few of the areas to consider in evaluating the data privacy risks of a potential target as part of your M&A due diligence.
 There are many others (e.g., security measures, third-party contracts, etc.) and the more you discover about your target, the more accurate your picture of their data privacy risk level.

-Executive Team member Jill Reber is a nationally recognized expert on data privacy — particularly GDPR, CCPA, and other data protection laws — and has spoken on the topic at conferences sponsored by American Banker, International In-House Counsel Journal, and other national and international organizations.
+General Manager of Data Privacy Jill Reber is a nationally recognized expert on data privacy—particularly GDPR, CCPA, CPRA, and other data laws.
+She has spoken at events sponsored by American Banker, International In-House Counsel Journal, the American Bar Association, TDWI, and other organizations.
+She also serves on the advisory board of the Association for Data and Cyber Governance.